Part 7 – Let’s Go to Bed.

 [Aside: I tell my children I love them all the time but somehow, it seems to hold meaning with them.
 And I can’t imagine taking that away because it’s something I didn’t have as a child.
 My parents loved me – they just didn’t say it.]

-I have been with John longer than I was ever with anyone before him.
+I have been with John for a long time.
 We bought a house.
 We got married.
 We made babies.
 We love our children.
-And I cannot imagine my life without him.
-And I love him.
-And he loves me.
+And I do love him.
+And I know he loves me.
+And for reasons that are not entirely about love, I cannot imagine my life without him… but…

 Are we in love?

-I really don’t know.
+I don’t know.
 Maybe I never knew.
+And if I’m not in love now, was I ever?
+I don’t know.
 I do know that I am in love with being in love.
 And that blurs things.
 It fucks with your head.
 It fucks with my head.

 Some days, all of this gets to me and I feel terrible, lonely, broken.